Founder and Executive Director

-Formerly Trustee for HWDSB, Penny Deathe has a background in Marketing, Business and Leadership Development.
-In 2009, Penny founded the Healthy Youth Network (formerly HC-HY Flamborough).
-She believes strongly in creating collaborative solutions that benefit youth and, using that approach, helped to create “What’s Your Path” and “The Flamborough Paint Challenge”.
+Formerly Trustee for the Hamilton Wentworth District School Board (2014 – 2022), Penny Deathe has a background in Marketing, Business and Leadership Development.
+In 2009, Penny founded Healthy Youth Network (formerly HC-HY Flamborough).
+She believes strongly in creating collaborative solutions that benefit youth by working with youth and, using that approach, helped to create “What’s Your Path”, HEART and “The Flamborough Paint Challenge”.

 Judi Partridge is the former Ward 15 City Councillor for Flamborough, Waterdown, Carlisle, Freelton and Millgrove in the city of Hamilton.
 Continuing to work with HYN, volunteers and local groups, she is honoured to serve many community initiatives, organizations and businesses active in Flamborough and Hamilton that directly support youth through funding, programming and services.
 For over 10 years, she has been focused on Building Community Together through HYN connecting business, residents, industry and education as a collaborative and strategic partner.